0x03. Unittests and Integration Tests - TLDR

 HTTP requests are the way in which clients (like a web browser or your Python script) communicate with servers.

-method is used to send a GET request to a specified URL.
+Python has a library named requests which is commonly used to make HTTP requests.
+The requests.get method is used to send a GET request to a specified URL.

 unittest.mock.patch

-, has a sub-module mock
+unittest, has a sub-module mock.

-function is used to replace the real HTTP request with a mock object.
+The mock.patch function is used to replace the real HTTP request with a mock object.
 This allows you to control the responses and test how your function handles them.

 To make HTTP GET requests to a specified URL and then parse the response as JSON.
-The typical implementation of such a function would use the requests
+The typical implementation of such a function would use the requests library to make the HTTP call and return the .json() from the response.

 import requests